-When the thermostat detects that the temperature in the home has fallen below a predetermined level, the boiler’s circuitry sends a signal to open an internal gas valve and for the electronic ignitor to light the burner inside the combustion chamber.
+When the thermostat detects that the temperature in the home has fallen below a set level, the boiler’s circuitry sends a signal to open an internal gas valve and for the electronic ignitor to light the burner inside the combustion chamber.
 Heat generated in the combustion chamber is transferred to the water flowing through the primary heat exchanger.
-This hot water is pushed through the radiators by the pump, and the gases generated from the combustion process are expelled through the flue.
-Heat from the hot water is emitted into the home via the radiators, and the cooler water returns to the boiler before being heated again and redistributed by the pump, until the temperature in the home has reached the desired level and the thermostat ceases to request heat from the boiler.
+This hot water is then pushed through the radiators by the pump.
+The gases generated from the combustion process are expelled through the flue.
+Heat from the hot water is emitted into the home via the radiators.
+The cooler water then returns to the boiler before being reheated and pumped through the radiators again.
+This process continues until the temperature in the home has reached the desired level and the thermostat then ceases to request heat from the boiler.

 When a hot tap is opened, a sensor detects the movement of water through the pipe and lights the burner.
 Water from the central heating circuit is heated by the primary heat exchanger.
 This water is then pumped through a secondary heat exchanger.
 Here, heat from the primary circuit is transferred to cold mains water, which then goes on its way to the outlet that has been opened.